“We become what we behold. We shape our tools and then our tools shape us” – Marshall McLuhan

 Baby-boomers are the bridge generation from the Sears catalogue demography to the world of Google.
 When you look at it from a systems point of view, the baby-boomer prodigy, the Generation X‘er are really the “router” between the baby-boomer’s and the Millenials.
 As we moved from that Sears groupthink to todays world of social media I see things through different lens.

 Case in point.
-I just watched an ad that started off with that “Wonder Years” look, a show buried deep in the psyche of just about every Millennial, most of them had a crush on Winnie.
-A young kid, we’ll call him Tommy maybe 14, is making that first clumsy phone call to what is probably his first crush (we’ll call her Bobby Sue out of respect for “Petticoat Junction“).
+I just watched an ad that started off with that “Wonder Years” look (1988-1993), a show buried deep in the psyche of just about every Millennial, most of them had a crush on Winnie.
+The ad focuses on a young fellow, we’ll call him Tommy maybe 14, is making that first clumsy phone call to what is probably his first crush (we’ll call her Bobby Sue out of respect for “Petticoat Junction“).
 The current technology of the Wonder Years generation was mainly rotary phone and the phone is the centrepiece of the start of the ad.

 Today we are so over stimulated with technology that our attention span is very brief so you have a small window to hook the viewer quickly.
 That is best achieved on the subconscious level with something your target group relates to hence the Wonder Years reference, it’s buried in a market segments psyche.
 This advertising approach (market segmentation) was spurred on by the development of “industrial psychology” as a profession in the late 70’s, early 80’s but that is a whole different discussion.